X4BNet/lists_vpn/README.md

 This list doesn't list _all_ VPNs, but should list the vast majority of common ones.

+## Lists

+- **output/vpn/ipv4.txt:** this list is strictly just known VPN networks.
+A small overlap with Datacenter networks is possible (e.g if it isnt possible to seperate) however most datacenters will not be in this list
+- **output/datacenter/ipv4.txt:** this list is for VPNs and Datacenters.
+Anything that is "not an eyeball network" directly.
+- **ipv4.txt:** This is a legacy path for the datacenters list (to be removed in the future, use the above)

 # How to contribute

 Please open an issue if you know a VPN provider not listed here _and_ have documentation / evidence.
 Contributions of data are welcome.